 This service proves to be very popular among students.
 'You can log into your personal account with your ID,' explains Sergey Sevryukov, Head of the Technical Support Department for Medicine, Medical Technologies, Dentistry, and Law.
-'The account contains student's personal data (date and place of birth, place of residence, passport details) and academic information (field of study, educational programme, year, group, transcript number).
+'The account contains students’ personal data (date and place of birth, place of residence, passport details) and academic information (field of study, academic programme, year, group, transcript number).
 Students can verify this data to avoid errors in generated documents.'

 Students can do the following in their personal accounts:

 - see their progress for the last 2 semesters plus current marks (this data is confidential and is only available personally to any given student).
 In some fields of study, students can access their marks from all previous semesters;